Skip to main content

 3. Click [Integrate into Project File] from the context menu.

-4. When the profile is integrated into the project, the .nprof or .iprof file in the Profile folder is also deleted.
+4. When the profile is integrated into the project, the .nprof or .iprof file in the [Profile] folder will also be deleted.